HenrikBengtsson/R.utils/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking for hidden files and directories ...
+NOTE
     ```
-    Packages required but not available:
-      'SingleCellExperiment', 'SummarizedExperiment', 'DelayedArray',
-      'DelayedMatrixStats', 'HDF5Array', 'beachmat', 'scuttle'
+    Found the following hidden files and directories:
+      .BBSoptions
+    These were most likely included in error.
+See section ‘Package

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    structure’ in the ‘Writing R Extensions’ manual.
-    manual.
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is 26.1Mb
+      sub-directories of 1Mb or more:
+        libs  24.8Mb
+    ```

+*   checking for GNU extensions in Makefiles ...
+NOTE
+    ```
+    GNU make is a SystemRequirements.
     ```

 # Eagle